Trump demands wall funding, increasing threat of U.S. government shutdown

 WASHINGTON (Reuters) - U.S. President Donald Trump on Thursday said border security must be part of legislation to fund the U.S. government, a position that raises the threat of a partial federal shutdown on Saturday.

-Trump told fellow Republican leaders in Congress he will not sign a Senate-passed bill because it fails to include enough funding for border security.
-Republicans in the House of Representatives were scrambling to try to amend the bill to appease Trump.
+Republicans in the House of Representatives were scrambling to try to amend a Senate-passed bill to appease Trump after he said he would not sign the legislation.

+The House was slated to hold a procedural vote on Thursday evening, although many Republicans were not confident they had enough members present to pass what Trump wants.

 “I’ve made my position very clear.
 Any measure that funds the government must include border security,” Trump said at a White House event.

-Trump has demanded $5 billion to put towards building a wall on the U.S. border with Mexico that he argues is needed to keep out illegal immigrants and drugs, a downpayment on a massive project which Democrats have rejected as ineffective and wasteful.
+Trump has demanded $5 billion to put toward building a wall on the U.S. border with Mexico that he argues is needed to keep out illegal immigrants and drugs, a down payment on a massive project which Democrats have rejected as ineffective and wasteful.

+“I don’t know if there’s a wall that’s ever been built that hasn’t been climbed over or dug under,” said Democratic Representative Jim McGovern during House floor debate.

 The latest plot twist in a long-running drama over government spending, occurring just as lawmakers pushed to take their Christmas break, emerged 36 hours before funding expires for agencies responsible for federal law enforcement activities, airport security screenings, space exploration and farm programs.